tomjoht/tomjoht.github.io/_posts/2015/2015-12-14-how-long-to-ramp-up.md

 categories:
 - jekyll
 keywords:
-summary: "Using Jekyll for documentation will probably require more time and effort than a commercial out-of-the-box authoring tool.
+description: "Using Jekyll for documentation will probably require more time and effort than a commercial out-of-the-box authoring tool.
 On the other hand, Jekyll may be more suitable to you if you're customizing a doc website, want a developer's workflow, or simply want the freedom of using open source tools and working in code."
 ---

 A reader asks: